syeo66/subsoxy/credentials/README.md

 ### Validation Process
 1. **Duplicate Check**: Verify if credentials are already stored and valid
+2. **New Credential Detection**: Determine if this is a first-time credential capture
-2. **Authentication Mode Detection**: Determine if using password-based or token-based authentication
+3. **Authentication Mode Detection**: Determine if using password-based or token-based authentication
-3. **Upstream Validation**: Make a `/rest/ping` request to the upstream server with appropriate auth parameters
+4. **Upstream Validation**: Make a `/rest/ping` request to the upstream server with appropriate auth parameters
-4. **Response Parsing**: Parse the JSON response to check status
+5. **Response Parsing**: Parse the JSON response to check status
-5. **Storage**: Store valid credentials (encrypted) in thread-safe map
+6. **Storage**: Store valid credentials (encrypted) in thread-safe map
+7. **Immediate Sync Trigger ✅ NEW**: If credentials are new, trigger immediate library sync
-6. **Logging**: Log validation results for monitoring with auth mode indication
+8. **Logging**: Log validation results for monitoring with auth mode indication

 ### Data Structures
 ```go